 Great leaders respect process and genuinely believe that the grinding problems sometimes do work out.
 They are not soft, avoiding, or fearful of confrontation, but rather patient, disciplined and gritty.
-They see the longer-term potential for benefit of firing a full gun and how it outweighs the potentially less effective consequence of firing now.
+They see the longer-term potential for benefit of firing a full gun and how it outweighs the potentially less effective consequence of firing now and missing.

 How do we load the gun?

 Recognize the problems requiring grinding and load the gun.
-Only after you have diplomatically coached with best interest in mind and have enough supportive documentation can you pull the trigger.
+Only after you have diplomatically coached with best interests in mind and have enough supportive documentation can you pull the trigger.